-While 2017 marked the first year that Duchess Meghan attended the festivities, she and Prince Harry opted to spend Christmas with her mother, Doria Ragland, in 2019.
-The Duke and Duchess of Sussex traveled to California for a lengthy vacation with their son, Archie.
+While 2017 marked the first year that Meghan Markle attended the festivities, she and Prince Harry opted to spend Christmas with her mother, Doria Ragland, in 2019.
+The Duke and Duchess of Sussex traveled to Canada for a lengthy vacation with their son, Archie.

 “The Duke and Duchess of Sussex are looking forward to extended family time towards the end of this month.
 Having spent the last two Christmases at Sandringham, [the couple] will spend the holiday this year, as a new family, with the duchess’ mother, Doria,” Buckingham Palace said in a statement in November 2019.
 “This decision is in line with precedent set previously by other members of the royal family, and has the support of Her Majesty The Queen.”

-According to an insider, the twosome want to make Archie’s first Christmas “super special.”
+According to an insider, the twosome wanted to make Archie’s first Christmas “super special.”

 “The drama surrounding the couple has caused a huge amount of stress,” the source said, referring to Harry and Meghan’s decision to take legal action against the British media and the prince’s rift with his brother, William.
 “They’re making their family their No. 1 priority right now.”